JoshRambert/phoneBookApp/README.md

-# phoneBookApp creates a list of contacts and gets a list of contacts
+# phoneBookApp reads a list of contacts shows their name and their phone number